NasBuk/OHLC-API-Data-Acquisition-Pipeline/README.md

 This project is designed for seamless integration with Kaggle:
 1. **Automated Metadata**: Each dataset is paired with a dynamic metadata file (`metadata.json`), including title, description, resource links, and data diagnostics images.
-2. **Scheduled Updates**: With the `master_script.sh` as a cron job, all datasets can be kept up-to-date automatically.
+2. **Scheduled Updates**: With the `automate_datasets.sh` as a cron job, all datasets can be kept up-to-date automatically.
 3. **Quick Dataset Addition**: Add new exchange datasets by configuring them in `API_CONFIG`.

 ### Kaggle Repositories